Get bonus up to 100,000 Qantas Points* when you apply for income protection from Qantas Insurance.

 For specific exclusions relating to your Qantas Income Protection, you should read the Product Disclosure Statement (PDS) thoroughly to ensure you understand your cover limitations.

 *General conditions you should consider.
-A minimum monthly premium of $25 is required to earn points and you'll also need to hold a policy for at least 8 months.
-In order to earn 150,000 points a minimum monthly premium of $300 is required.
+A minimum monthly premium of $25 is required to earn points when you sign on and you'll also need to hold a policy for at least 9 months to receive the maximum amount of points for how much you pay in premiums.
+In order to earn 100,000 points a minimum monthly premium of $300 is required (and the policy must be held for 9 months).
 Be sure to check the full terms and conditions when you apply.